2026-06-01

 All of the practical aspect of the course will be done with R and Stan.

-We strongly (!) encourage you to use RStudio and to start a project for the course.
+I strongly (!) encourage you to use RStudio and to start a project for the course.

 # Package on CRAN